In Beijing, Trump presses China on North Korea and trade

 Trump has ratcheted up his criticism of China's massive trade surplus with the United States - calling it "embarrassing" and "horrible" last week - and has accused Beijing of unfair trade practices.

-For its part, China says U.S. restrictions on Chinese investments in the United States and on high-tech exports need to be addressed.
+For its part, China says U.S. restrictions on Chinese investment in the United States and on high-tech exports need to be addressed.

 Several corporate chief executives were in Beijing as part of a delegation led by U.S. Commerce Secretary Wilbur Ross, with General Electric and semiconductor maker Qualcomm Inc among those announcing billions of dollars in sales to China.